Oil rises towards $72 on demand prospects

 “Summer and the reopening of the global economy is bullish for oil demand in the second half of the year.”

+“Oil prices are finding a tailwind from the clear signs that demand is making a solid recovery,” Commerzbank said.

-Also boosting oil this week was a slowdown in talks between the United States and Iran over Tehran’s nuclear programme, which reduced expectations for a rapid increase in supply of Iranian oil to the market.
+Also boosting oil this week was a slowdown in talks between the United States and Iran over Tehran’s nuclear programme, which reduced expectations of a rise in Iranian oil supply.

 In focus later on Friday will be U.S. jobs figures for May.
 The consensus forecast for non-farm payrolls, due at 1230 GMT, is that about 650,000 jobs were added in May.

-While rising demand and the fast pace of COVID-19 vaccinations in countries such as the United States has boosted oil, a slower inoculation rollout and high infections in the likes of Brazil and India are hitting demand in high-growth oil markets.
+While rising demand and the fast pace of vaccinations in countries such as the United States have boosted oil, a slower inoculation rollout and high infections in the likes of Brazil and India are hitting demand in high-growth oil markets.

-India, the world’s second most populous country, has vaccinated only 4.7% of the adult population and is reeling from a second wave of infections.

 Our Standards: The Thomson Reuters Trust Principles.